abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

 The network policy for ocuser's pods `rights` is named `ocuser-rights`.
 It allows pods with label `type: 'x11server'` to expose the previous TCP ports.

-The `egress` network policy allows :
+The `egress` network policy allows:

-- dns queries to kube-dns
+- DNS queries to kube-dns
-- http to any web site
+- HTTP to any web site
-- https to any web site
+- HTTPS to any web site
-- kerberos auth to any kdc
+- Kerberos authentication to any KDC

 ```yaml